 ### Sender Reputation and Spam Rate

-Sender reputation is the trust inboxes build from your authentication, history, volume, complaints, and subscriber behavior.
+Sender reputation is the trust inbox providers build from your authentication, sending history, volume, complaints, and subscriber behavior.

 Sender reputation is the trust inbox providers build from your sending history.
-It is not one score inside Mailrith.
-It is a pattern across authentication, volume, bounces, complaints, subscriber behavior, and sometimes the links and content you send.
+Mailrith does not store sender reputation as one score.
+Inbox providers judge patterns across authentication, volume, bounces, complaints, subscriber behavior, and sometimes the links and content in your email.

-Reputation can attach to several things: the From domain, a sending subdomain, the sending IP, the email delivery service account, and the traffic pattern.
-Changing only one piece may not fix a deeper list-quality problem.
+Reputation can attach to the From domain, a sending subdomain, the sending IP, the email delivery service account, and the traffic pattern.
+Changing only one part may not fix a deeper list-quality problem.

-Authentication is the entry ticket.
-Passing [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), [DMARC](https://mailrith.com/guides/dmarc.md), and [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) tells inboxes that the sender is technically legitimate.
-It does not prove subscribers want the email.
+Authentication is the first requirement.
+Passing [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), [DMARC](https://mailrith.com/guides/dmarc.md), and [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md) tells inbox providers that the sender is technically legitimate.
+Authentication does not prove that subscribers want the email.

-Subscriber behavior builds or harms reputation after that.
-Opens, clicks, replies, saves, low bounces, low complaints, and normal unsubscribe behavior are healthier signs.
+Subscriber behavior builds or harms reputation after authentication passes.
+Opens, clicks, replies, saves, low bounces, low complaints, and normal unsubscribe behavior are healthy signs.
 High bounces, high complaints, repeated ignores, sudden volume spikes, and misleading subject lines are risk signs.

-Spam complaint rate matters because it is a direct subscriber signal.
+Spam complaint rate matters because complaints are direct subscriber signals.
 Google says senders should keep spam rates low and avoid spikes.
-You do not need to memorize one number to understand the rule: complaints should be rare, and any rise deserves attention.
+You do not need to memorize one number to understand the rule: complaints should be rare, and any increase needs attention.

-A new sender should earn trust gradually.
-A domain that suddenly sends a very large campaign to an old list can look risky even when authentication is technically correct.
+A new sender should build trust gradually.
+A domain that suddenly sends a very large campaign to an old list can look risky, even when authentication passes.

 When reputation drops, do not only ask whether the email went to spam.
-Ask why the inbox might distrust the sender: old list, high complaints, high bounces, sudden volume, misleading subject, weak engagement, broken authentication, or an email delivery service account issue.
+Ask why an inbox provider might distrust the sender.
+Common causes include an old list, high complaints, high bounces, sudden volume, a misleading subject, weak engagement, broken authentication, or an email delivery service account issue.

-1. Confirm authentication first: SPF, DKIM, DMARC, and alignment should pass.
+1. Confirm authentication first.
+SPF, DKIM, DMARC, and alignment should all pass.

-3. Send at a steady pace instead of jumping from zero to a large campaign.
+3. Increase sending volume at a steady pace instead of jumping from no sends to a large campaign.

-4. Watch complaints, bounces, unsubscribes, opens, clicks, and replies after each send.
+4. After each send, check complaints, bounces, unsubscribes, opens, clicks, and replies.

-5. If complaints or bounces rise, pause large sends and inspect the subscriber source.
+5. If complaints or bounces rise, pause large sends and inspect where the subscribers came from.

-6. Check whether the sender, subject, offer, or frequency changed at the same time as the delivery issue.
+6. Check whether the sender, subject, offer, or sending frequency changed at the same time the delivery issue started.

-7. Separate new subscribers, old imports, inactive subscribers, and active customers so you can see which group is causing risk.
+7. Separate new subscribers, old imports, inactive subscribers, and active customers so you can identify which group is creating risk.

-8. Segment inactive subscribers instead of repeatedly sending every campaign to them.
+8. Segment inactive subscribers instead of sending every campaign to them repeatedly.

 9. Use [Bounces](https://mailrith.com/guides/bounces.md), [Spam Complaints](https://mailrith.com/guides/spam-complaints.md), and [Suppression Lists and Subscriber Status](https://mailrith.com/guides/suppression-lists.md) to protect future sends.